Azure/azurehpc/examples/beegfs/readme.md

-# BeeGFS Cluster
+# BeeGFS Cluster with I/O performance monitoring
 ![Build Status](https://azurecat.visualstudio.com/hpccat/_apis/build/status/azhpc/examples/beegfs?branchName=master)

 Visualisation: [config.json](https://azurehpc.azureedge.net/?o=https://raw.githubusercontent.com/Azure/azurehpc/master/examples/beegfs/config.json)

 This will deploy a BeeGFS PFS using ephemeral disks (L8s_v2), a headnode, an NFS server running on the headnode (User accounts shared home directories will be stored here), compute cluster and PBS will be deployed.
+The BeeGFS admon will be installed on the management vm (beegfsm) and can be used to monitor BeeGFS I/O performance.

 >NOTE:
 - MAKE SURE YOU HAVE FOLLOWED THE STEPS IN [prerequisite](../../tutorials/prerequisites.md) before proceeding here